 High Expectations for Closed-Ended Funds, but What's Driving Them?

-Continue to the next part for a look at who’s paying the most dividends.
+Continue to the next part for a closer and up-to-date look at originations.

 Browse this series on Market Realist: